EthanBauer/Learning-CPP/README.md

     Resources:
     https://www.youtube.com/watch?v=vLnPwxZdW4Y - This video tutorial covers the basics of C++ programming language including data types, variables, control structures, and functions.
-    It also introduces object-oriented programming concepts such as classes, objects, encapsulation, inheritance, and polymorphism.<br>
+    It also introduces object-oriented programming concepts such as classes, objects, encapsulation, inheritance, and polymorphism.